LarsNorlander/dev-diary/kotlin.md

 ### 8:16 PM

 Started reading on how you could do some of the creational patterns in Kotlin and implementing the static factory pattern with companion objects.
 I went exploring today (around the city) and so what I've done today may be a little limited.

+## September 16, 2018

+### 2:41 PM

+Got to finish reading up on the creational patterns in Kotlin and started out some of the structural patterns including the decorator, adapter, and bridge patterns.
+I was surprised to see how the `by` keyword makes it simpler to implement the decorator.